Dear Faculty and Staff Colleagues,

 If a role is identified as eligible, employees will be notified by their managers and a conversation to discuss a possible hybrid work plan will be scheduled.
 Eligible employees who are interested will be asked to complete the Hybrid Work Pilot Agreement with their manager by July 30 to clarify expectations and ensure success for both the division and the employee.

 More details regarding the specifics of the pilot program can be found here, and updates will be made to this page frequently.
 Your managers are available to discuss any questions you might have about this pilot program.
-You may also reach out to the askHR customer service center at email@example.com or 631-5900 with questions or feedback.
+You may also askHR at firstname.lastname@example.org or 631-5900 with questions or feedback.

 While the Notre Dame community learned a lot about remote work during a pandemic, we still have much to understand about remote work when being back on campus is the norm.
 There will not be a one-size-fits-all approach among eligible teams and roles.
 Each division will participate in the pilot program as it suits their needs to serve campus.